 These are the most important amendments introduced by HB 393 to the current auto dealer regulations in Alabama.
 See the next section for a more detailed explanation of the surety bond requirement.

 Alabama Auto Dealer Bond Increase and Requirement

-The conditions of the bond will mostly remain the same.
-Dealers are required to post this bond as a guarantee that they will comply with the provisions of the law that govern their business.
-The bond also guarantees their compliance with any contracts they have in relation to the sale or exchange of motor vehicles.
+The conditions of the bond will remain the same.
+Dealers are required to post this bond as a guarantee that they will comply with the provisions of the laws that govern their business.
+The bond also guarantees their compliance with the conditions of any contracts they have in relation to the sale or exchange of motor vehicles.